-Wendy Williams Refused To Address Rumors About Her Personal Life During Her Show on Wednesday
+Wendy Williams Refused To Address Rumors About Her Personal Life During Her Show On Wednesday

 Despite all of the personal drama that Wendy is said to be facing, she looked professional and unfazed during working hours on Wednesday.

-The host wore a blue and pink plaid jumper dress over a white collared shirt, she sported straight blonde hair, and had a full face of makeup on.
+The host wore a blue and pink plaid jumper dress over a white collared shirt; she sported straight blonde hair and had a full face of makeup on.

-Williams also seemed to be wearing her wedding ring, as likely not to spark anymore drama or headlines.
+Williams also seemed to be wearing her wedding ring, as likely not to spark any more drama or headlines.
 She also donned multiple bracelets and a watch on her wrist.

-Wendy Williams has yet to speak out on her husband Kevin Hunter’s allegedly mistress or their reportedly newborn baby.
+Wendy Williams has yet to speak out on her husband Kevin Hunter’s alleged mistress or their reported newborn baby.